-Water fun for all at the Grand Floridian Resort & Spa, Orlando (see p140) between 5 and 7 miles (8-11 km) a day, so it is important to know that standard and motorized wheelchair rentals are available from Visitor Services just inside the gates of all the theme parks.
+Water fun for all at the Grand Floridian Resort & Spa.
+Orlando (see p140) between 5 and 7 miles (8-11 km) a day, so it is important to know that standard and motorized wheelchair rentals are available from Visitor Services just inside the gates of all the theme parks.
 TRAVELERS WITH DISABILITIES Always be sure to make hotel management aware of any potentially serious health problems.
 Walt Disney World in particular has its own medical staff and facilities to deal with any emergency.
-Always carry a list of medications.
+Always carry a list of your medications.
 All of the resorts and the restaurants at the theme parks have rooms that are wheelchairaccessible.
 Concierge services at major hotels can assist in getting handicapped parking placards for cars.
-At Universal, wheelchairs are available for rental at \$7 per day and Electric Convenience Vehicles are available for rental at \$35 per day.
+At Universal, wheelchairs are available for rental at \$12 per day and Electric Convenience Vehicles are available for rental at \$45 per day.
 It is recommended that you call up at least 24 hours in advance to make a reservation.
-Universal Orlando puts great store in the "queue
+Universal Orlando puts great store in the "queue experience" as an important part of riding an attraction, and guests in wheelchairs are asked to join the line and wait in queue along with everyone else.

-Wheelchair access sign experience" as an important part of riding an attraction, and guests in wheelchairs are asked to join the line and wait in queue along with everyone else.
-Disney has a limited number of wheelchairs available at the Guest Services Desk, at the entrances to Magic Kingdom, Epcot, Animal Kingdom, and Disney-MGM Studios.
-Magic Kingdom and Epcot also have motorized wheelchairs.
-Disney offers a "Guidebook for Guests with Disabilities," and you can get hold of a copy by calling the main information number.
-Sign language interpreting services are also available at Universal Studios Florida and Islands of Adventure.
-There is no extra charge for anyone wanting this service.
-COMMUNICATIONS Online sources of Orlando information abound, from the websites of the Orlando Sentinel and Orlando Weekly newspapers, to city guides run by CitySearch. icFlorida.
-Digital City Orlando, and MSN.
-These not only give overviews of happenings and restaurants but also offer bulletin board comments from local residents.
+Disney offers a "Guidebook for Guests with Disabilities," and you can get hold of a copy by calling the main information number Sign language interpreting services are also available at Universal Studios Florida and Islands of Adventure.
+There is no extra charge for anyone wanting to use this service.

+COMMUNICATIONS Online sources of Orlando information abound from the websites of the Orlando Sentinel and Orlando Weekly newspapers, to city guides run by CitySearch, Cityquide. and MSN.
+These not only give overviews of happenings and restaurants but also offer bulletin board comments on attractions restaurants and other venues from local residents.
 The major television stations also have Internet calendars.
-There is a branch of business supply giant, Kinkos, or one of the major office supply stores -OfficeMax.
-Office Depot. and Staples - on practically every street corner, making fax and copying services readily available With the new push toward making wireless Internet more available, there has been a mushrooming of access points in local Starbucks and Borders bookstore locations.
-Most major hotel chains, as well as the Orlando International Airport, also offer convenient Internet access.
-Downtown Orlando itself is a free Internet access zone.
-This includes the entire Lake Eola Park area.
+There is a branch of business supply giant, FedEx Office, or one of the major office supply stores - OfficeMax.
+Office Depot, and Staples - on practically every street corner. making fax and copying services readily available.
+With the new push toward making wireless Internet more available, there has been a mushrooming of access points in local Starbucks and Borders bookstore locations.
+Most major hotel chains and many cafés and restaurants, as well as the Orlando International Airport, also offer convenient Internet access.